Plants 101

 Learn how to care for Bromeliads, or plants from the Bromeliaceae family—home to thousands of colorful and eye-catching easy-care plants.

-Back To Blog
+Back to Blog

 The family Bromeliaceae encompasses more than 2,500 species, and almost all of them are native to the tropical Americas—from Chile and Argentina to Brazil and the Caribbean.
 Some grow as far north as Virginia and one has appeared, rather improbably, in Guinea!
 It is believed that these plants are largely primeval; that is, they trace their ancestry to some of the earliest eras in world history.
 The fact that they date back 30 to 65 million years may explain how Bromeliaceae became so unusually diverse, encompassing not just unique and colorful terrestrial (ground) plants, but epiphytes (air plants) and the odd saxicole (rock plant).
 You may be surprised to learn that the Costa Rican flowers dart-frogs inhabit, the pineapple that you blend into your margarita, and even the Spanish moss found throughout New Orleans and Savannah are all bromeliads.

 Bromeliads are part of the monocot group of flowering plants.
 In scientific terms, this means that their seeds contain just one leaf; they have an unusual system of thin, fibrous roots; and their leaves are “parallel veined.”
 In practical terms, it means that they are often able to conserve water better than many other tropical plants.
 All bromeliads additionally feature trichomes, hair-like growths that shield the plants from harsh sunlight and help them to absorb moisture even in dry climates.
-It is these and other features that make them not just some of the most colorful and distinctive houseplants—particularly those species and cultivars with pink, yellow, or purple foliage—but also one of the easiest to care for.
+It is these and other features that make them not just some of the most colorful and distinctive houseplants—particularly those species and cultivars with pink, yellow, or purple foliage—but also one of the easiest to care for

 How much sunlight does a bromeliad need?